Livefyre/Livefyre.js/README.md

 Powered by [streamhub-permalink](https://github.com/Joao-S-Martins/streamhub-permalink)

-### Cloud Configuration Service (WIP)

-There's functionality baked into Livefyre.js to consult the CCS to get configuration goodness.
-Right now it's hardcoded to look at a particular place for the domain whitelist, but that will eventually change (hopefully before this stuff is realeased to prod).

-#### How it generally works

-It works in a two step process (for now, until the real service is stood up):

-1. Consult a domain whitelist that lives in an S3 bucket.
-If the domain name matches one in the whitelist, it will take the URL in said whitelist and fetch that configuration file (which is just a flat file living in S3 right now).
-The domain white list can be found in this repo under entities/domain-whitelist.json along side the configs that are available as well.

-2. Pass the fetched config down to the dependent modules and invoke them so that they can be real things and can configure themselves with the provided config.

-#### Tricks

-It listens to the query param `ccs` and can be supplied with the following values:

-* `disabled`: This will disable the CCS and it will not load any configurations or dependent modules

-* A URL: It will only accept URLs that contain 'cdn.livefyre' as part of the URL.
-This is useful if you want to change which configuration file to load and pass to its dependents.
-E.g. http://livefyre-cdn-dev.something.com/path/to/config

 ### Insights Dispatch

 Much like a dispatch for a police station, the [Insights Dispatch](https://github.com/Livefyre/insights-dispatch) catches insights events and then sends them off to one or many event sinks.

-#### How it generally works

-If a configuration is passed to it and the configuration has details for the dispatch to configure itself, Insights Dispatch will be pulled down and instantiated with the provided config.

 #### Tricks

 It listens to query params `insightsDispatch` and can be supplied with the following values:

-* `disabled`: This will disable the loading of the Insights Dispatch module.
+* `disable`: This will disable the loading of the Insights Dispatch module.

-* A URL: It will only accept URLs that contain 'cdn.livefyre' as part of the URL.
-This is useful if you want to change which Insights Dispatch module it should load, but don't have it version-ed yet.
-E.g. http://livefyre-cdn-dev.something.com/path/to/module

-* Version number (e.g. 1.0.0-alpha): It accepts only full and specific semvers with "-TAG" as an option.
+* Version number (e.g. `1.0.0-alpha`): It accepts only full and specific semvers with "-TAG" as an option.
 Therefore, you must provide at least x.x.x, where x are integers, but can also pass a custom tag - e.g. X.X.X-TAG, "1.11.245-alpha".